samueleallegranza/llvm-dyn-instructions/README.md

 To optimize the pass:
 - Perform a static analysis over each Basic Block, counting the number of each instruction call.
 - Performa a dynamic analysis of the program counting, for each Basic Block, the number of times it has been executed at runtime
-- Combine the results of the static analysis and the results of the dynamic analysis by multiplyig
+- Combine the results of the static analysis and the results of the dynamic analysis by multiplication